sulabh915/Cheatsheet_database_and_scripts/Active_directory/Enumeration.md

 Password: admin (you’ll be prompted to change this)

-#Get all information about the particular user in domain then upload to bloodhound grapha.
+#Get all information about the particular user in domain then upload to bloodhound graph.

 sudo bloodhound-python -d MARVEL.local -u fcastle -p Password@123 -ns 192.168.154.134 -c all
 ```